AlessandroB1298/AlessandroB1298/README.md

 ## 🔭 Currently Working on:
-* Generative art using face detection models
+* Generative computational art using ai
-* Jarvis desktop assistant, using opencv model
+* Jarvis desktop assistant, using opencv
 * My E-portfolio using three.js
 * UI for a new app called ZorTime, a app for helping college students with better time management